NormB/colima-services/docs/SERVICES.md

 **Access from Network:**
 - Set `FORGEJO_DOMAIN` to Colima IP in `.env`
-- Access from UTM VM or other machines on network
+- Access from libvirt VMs or other machines on network
 - Example: http://192.168.106.2:3000

 ### HashiCorp Vault